Safeco Field - Seattle, Wash.

-A joint venture team that included Kiewit Construction Company, a subsidiary of Kiewit Corporation, was awarded a $350 million contract in June 1996 as part of the new $571 million, 47,000-seat Safeco Field, home of Major League Baseball's Seattle Mariners.
+A Kiewit joint venture was awarded a $350 million contract in June 1996 as part of the new $571 million, 47,000-seat Safeco Field – home of Major League Baseball's Seattle Mariners.
 Completed on-time for the inaugural game on July 15, 1999, the ballpark's most notable feature is the 11,000-ton retractable roof.
-The three-panel roof covers the entire nine-acre park when closed, and stacks over adjacent railroad tracks when open.
-Powered by 96, 10-hp electric motors, the roof takes an average of 10 to 20 minutes to open or close, and contains enough steel to build a skyscraper 55 stories tall.
+The three-panel roof covers the entire nine-acre park when closed and stacks over adjacent railroad tracks when open.
+Powered by 96, 10-horsepower electric motors, the roof takes an average of 10 to 20 minutes to open or close and contains enough steel to build a skyscraper 55 stories tall.

-During the peak construction period, the project employed over 1,100 workers on site.
-Major quantities for this 37-month project included 600,000 bricks for the facade; 420,000 bolts on the roof and bowl; 106,000 sq. ft. of turf; 600 tons of infield clay; 535 metal halide lights; 200 mi. of concrete; 150 mi. of electrical wiring; 40 mi. of piping; and 20 to 30 mi. of heating coils to heat the grass, which is made up of four kinds of blue grass and two kinds of rye grass.
+During the peak construction period, the project employed more than 1,100 workers on site.
+Major quantities for this 37-month project included 600,000 bricks for the facade; 420,000 bolts on the roof and bowl; 106,000 square feet of turf; 600 tons of infield clay; 535 metal halide lights; 200 miles of concrete; 150 miles of electrical wiring; 40 miles of piping; and 20 to 30 miles of heating coils to heat the grass, which is made up of four kinds of blue grass and two kinds of rye grass.